Abalone (board game): Rules

 A player can push their opponent's marbles (a "sumito") that are in a line to their own with an in-line move only.
 They can only push if the pushing line has more marbles than the pushed line (three can push one or two; two can push one).
 Marbles must be pushed to an empty space (i.e. not blocked by a marble) or off the board.
 The winner is the first player to push six of the opponent's marbles off the edge of the board.

 Move notation

-The notation for recording moves assigns the letters A-I to the horizontal lines, and the numbers 1–9 to northwest–southeast diagonals.
+The notation for recording moves assigns the letters a-i (or A-I) to the horizontal lines, and the numbers 1–9 to southeast–northwest diagonals.